A Stack of Photos

 “And his personal bodyguards?”

 “Unaware.
 He liked to keep his shit private.
-They didn’t see me come in, neither saw me out.
-Xiao?
+They didn’t see me come in or go out.
+Xiao?”

 “No escort.
 He was hidden for years, like you said.
 Only Deng knew he was alive.”